google/playhvz/README.md

 Replacing ALLCAPS'd segments with your values.
 * `PASSWORD` is the password for your fake account.
 To get passwords for fake test accounts, please ask someone on the team.
 * `SPECIFIC_TEST_NAMES` maps to test file names, minus the .py.
 This list of tests may have any number of elements.
 If no tests are specified, by default all are run.
-* If the first element in `SPECIFIC_TEST_NAMES` is not, all tests will be run EXCEPT those specified
+* If the first element in `SPECIFIC_TEST_NAMES` is not, all tests will be run EXCEPT those specified.
 * `-d` uses desktop window sizing.
 Omitting this flag will run with mobile sizing instead.
 * `-m` uses mobile window sizing (default behavior).
 * `-l` indicates local server testing, and will rely on in-memory state rather than a database.
 User accounts defined in config.json will be used for tests.
 * `-r` indicates remote server testing, and will use your firebase and user account settings from `config.json`.
-* `-s` runs the tests sequentially (rather than in parallel)
+* `-s` runs the tests sequentially (rather than in parallel).
-* `-max` specifies the maximum number of tests which can be run in parallel at a time (default is 3)
+* `-max` specifies the maximum number of tests which can be run in parallel at a time (default is 3).
 * `-cp` changes the default password if the password flag is not provided.
-* `-cmp` changes maxParallel default - the default number of tests which will run together at a time
+* `-cmp` changes maxParallel default - the default number of tests which will run together at a time.
-* `-rr` reruns the same tests run last time run.py was run
+* `-rr` reruns the same tests run last time run.py was run.
-* `-rf` reruns tests that failed the last time run.py was run
+* `-rf` reruns tests that failed the last time run.py was run.

 **Note**: Bracketed segments are optional.